 Dangerous Foods for Dogs

-I love nice people but I do not suffer fools gladly.
-While out dog training in Miami I came across a very nice couple starting out in the pet food business.
+While out dog training in Los Angeles I came across a very nice couple starting out in the pet food business.
 They were very pleasant and eagerly passing out pamphlets of their new venture espousing the virtues of gourmet food for dogs.
 Their pamphlet looked professional, shiny, pretty, well put together and had a few of their different prepared foods on the back with the ingredients listed.
 They were selling meals fit for humans made with premium ingredients, but they were making these meals to be consumed by dogs without considering the balanced and complete nutritional profile for canines, life stages, sex, breed, or what spices, minerals and ingredients were harmful or deadly for dogs.

 When I inquired whether there food was rated by The Association of American Feed Control Officials (AAFCO) they weren’t familiar with AAFCO and were doubtful for a reason to be sanctioned by them or anyone.
 I thought that was rather odd being that their business was in selling dog food.
 Nonetheless I returned home where I had the chance to further examine some of their special gourmet prepared dog food.
 While these dishes all sounded very nice and tempting to eat for human consumption, I would not feed any of this to my dog!
 Some of the harmful ingredients I noticed were garlic and onions which are dangerous for dogs to eat.
 The meals were also heavily spiced which is also not good/dangerous for dogs to eat.
 These meals were made according to a human’s pallet and digestive system and not a dog’s.
 These harmful ingredients were in several of their gourmet dishes made for consumption by dogs.
 I was completely dismayed by the ignorance displayed and that these nice people didn’t do the most basic research into what is healthy and not healthy (and in some cases deadly) for dogs, before starting their dog food business.